ayebear/config-file/README.md

 // Both will set "test" in "NewSection" to 5.
 ```

-For more ways of using the ConfigFile and Option classes, please refer to the header files.
+For more ways of using the cfg::File and cfg::Option classes, please refer to the header files.